SALES

 While companies claim zero downtime, outages are still possible.

-So, check if the CRM vendor has a mechanism to support customers in such instances.
+Make sure your CRM vendor has a mechanism to support customers in such instances.

 Also, check if they respond promptly, in general.